 FDA 510k submission is also known as a pre-market notification.
 This includes technical, performance, and safety information about the medical device.
 A submission must be made for devices that do not need a premarket approval (PMA) and are not exempt from the requirements by manufacturers who wish to market their medium-risk medical device, or IVD, in the U.S.

-An FDA 510k is the technical dossier that must be submitted to the US Food and Drug Administration (FDA) for devices meant to be used on humans.
-The application is made to the FDA by a medical device manufacturer or a specification developer to demonstrate that the device to be marketed is as safe and effective, substantially equivalent, to a legally marketed device in the USA.
+A 510k is the technical dossier that must be submitted to the US Food and Drug Administration for devices meant to be used on humans.
+The application is made to the FDA by a medical device manufacturer or a specification developer to demonstrate that the device to be marketed is as safe and effective, or substantially equivalent, to a legally marketed device in the USA.

-The 510(k) documentation must include a description of the medical device, models, and accessories or components that come in direct contact with patients, as well as device performance specifications.
-Once FDA determines the submitted device is substantially equivalent, a 510(k) number is granted, or in other words, 510k approval is granted.
-It is not to be called an FDA 510k Certification.
+The 510k documentation must include a description of the medical device, models, and accessories or components that come into direct contact with patients, as well as device performance specifications.
+Once the FDA determines the submitted device is substantially equivalent, a 510k number is granted, or, in other words, 510k approval is granted.